 1. Wix – The Best Option for Simplicity and Customization

 Building your nonprofit website should be stress-free, and Wix offers an easy-to-use drag-and-drop website builder that can get you online quickly.
-You can choose from a wide range of beautiful templates, and there’s a variety of widgets you can easily add to your website to improve its functionality.
-All this makes it a favorite among reviewers.
+You can choose from a wide range of beautiful templates, and there’s a nice selection of widgets you can easily add to your website to improve its functionality.
+All this makes it a favorite among users.

 Wix’s key features include: